yingweima2022/yingweima2022.github.io/index.md

 # About Me

-Yingwei Ma (马迎伟) is now pursuing his master degree in <a href="https://www.nudt.edu.cn/xysz/jsjxy/index.htm">College of Computer Science and Techenology</a>, NUDT.
-He is supervised by Prof. Shanshan Li in [Leopard Lab](https://leopard-lab.github.io/index.html).
-His research interests include code intelligence, software engineering and NLP.
+Yingwei Ma (马迎伟) is a research scientist at Tongyi Laboratory, Alibaba Group.
+His research focuses on Software Engineering and Large Language Model.
+He publishes papers and serves as a program committee for various leading conferences such as ICML/ICLR/NeurIPS.
+Currently, he focuses on using agent techniques (or Agentic LLM) to solve end-to-end software engineering problems.

 <img src="https://github.com/user-attachments/assets/fd3558c7-5953-404b-8d89-59070a6a12b0" alt="tongyi" width="50px"/>
 <img src="https://github.com/user-attachments/assets/58c63a0b-7577-47ad-9fb8-74f2704687f5" alt="alibaba" width="150px"/>